Simulations of Protostar-Driven Photoionization in Herbig-Haro Jets: Setup

 The density profile is given by

-where $\rho_0$ is our unit density while $\gamma=\frac{5}{3}$ is the specific heat ratio.
+where $\rho_0$ is our unit density and $\gamma=\frac{5}{3}$ is the specific heat ratio.
 The thermal pressure profile is initially set to $P_{\rm c}= P_0 \left( \rho_{\rm c}/\rho_0\right)^{\gamma}$, so that the initial corona is isentropic.
-A value $P_0 = (\gamma-1)/\gamma\; GM\rho_0/r_0$ would correspond to an hydrostatic corona.
-Such a condition would set the initial temperature around the origin close to the virial value, that for a typical normalization would correspond to $10^5 - 10^6$ K. Such a high temperature would strongly compromise the computation of the ionization fraction; we therefore decided to impose a much lower temperature using $P_0 = 0.0024 \; GM\rho_0/r_0$.
-Obviously the corona is not in hydrostatic equilibrium and will tend to collapse towards the origin.
-This does not represent a problem since this initial corona will be swept-up by the formation of the outflow accelerated from the bottom boundary.
-While a magneto-centrifugal mechanism will be responsible for the disk-wind acceleration, this process can not be effective around the symmetry axis.
-Since we wanted to avoid using a thermal pressure gradient to accelerate the axial part of the jet (it would have introduced high and unrealistic temperatures), we added an artificial accelerating force for the axial jet proportional to gravity.
+A value $P_0 = (\gamma-1)/\gamma\; GM\rho_0/r_0$ would correspond to a hydrostatic corona.
+Such a condition would set the initial temperature around the origin close to the virial value ($\sim 10^5 - 10^6$ K for a typical normalization).
+Since such a high temperature would strongly compromise the computation of the ionization fraction, we instead impose a much lower temperature using $P_0 = 0.0024 \; GM\rho_0/r_0$.
+The corona is therefore not in hydrostatic equilibrium and tends to collapse towards the origin.
+This does not pose a problem, as the initial corona is swept up by the formation of the outflow accelerated from the bottom boundary.

+While a magneto-centrifugal mechanism is responsible for the disk-wind acceleration, this process cannot be effective around the symmetry axis.
+To avoid using a thermal pressure gradient (which would introduce unrealistically high temperatures), we added an artificial accelerating force for the axial jet proportional to gravity.
 We introduced a passive scalar ${\cal T}_{\rm AJ}$ to follow the matter injected from the bottom boundary in the $R<r_0$ region, where ${\cal T}_{\rm AJ}$ is injected with a unity value and zero elsewhere.
 We then define the gravity as $\vec{g} = (1.2 {\cal T}_{\rm AJ} -1)\nabla \Phi_{G} $, providing an extra push for the axial jet only.
-In the corona, all the components of the speed are set initially to zero.
+In the corona, all velocity components are initially set to zero.